oracle/python-oracledb/doc/src/api_manual/connection.rst

     The ``payload_type`` parameter, if specified, is expected to be an :ref:`object type <dbobjecttype>` that identifies the type of payload the queue expects.
+If the string "JSON" is specified, JSON data is enqueued and dequeued.
 If not specified, RAW data is enqueued and dequeued.

     For consistency and compliance with the PEP 8 naming style, the parameter `payloadType` was renamed to `payload_type`.
 The old name